aspose-svg/Aspose.SVG-Documentation/content/net/how-to-work-with-aspose-svg-api/saving-documents/_index.md

 The SVG document can contain different resources like CSS, external images and files.
 Aspose.SVG provides a way to save SVG with all linked files.

 Let's consider an example of saving SVG with linked file to user-specified local file storage.
 The source [WithExternalHTML.svg]((http://docs.aspose.com/svg/net/how-to-work-with-aspose-svg-api/saving-documents/WithExternalHTML.svg)) document with the linked [simpleHTML.html](http://docs.aspose.com/svg/net/how-to-work-with-aspose-svg-api/saving-documents/simpleHTML.html) file are in the same directory.
 The **LocalFileSystemStorage**(`customOutDir`) method creates an object that is a file system storage.
-The **Save**(`IOutputStorage`) method takes this object and saves the document content and resources to the output storage.
+The **Save**(`IOutputStorage`) method takes this object and saves the SVG document with resources to the output storage.

 ```c#
 using System.IO;